Corner with Love: Plot

 Then, Xinlei's parents' company goes bankrupt and they go into hiding to escape their debtors.
-They mis-guidedly thought that Shangdong would take care of her, hence only left her a plane ticket and a key to their house in Taiwan.
+They mistakenly thought that Shangdong would take care of her, hence only left her a plane ticket and a key to their house in Taiwan.
 Unfortunately, Shangdong breaks off their engagement, at the insistence of his parents, and becomes engaged to another girl whose family can help them financially.
 Meanwhile, Xinlei is left to rely on her best friend Xi Xian and Qin Lang, who found himself wanting to protect her and does everything in his power to cheer her up.
 However at the bidding of his grandmother, he had to leave Xibei to return to Taiwan, thinking that they would never meet again.
 Then, after seeing Xinlei at his engagement party, Shangdong is unable to go through with it.
 So his parents asked her to break away and leave Shanghai.
 Whereupon she goes to Taiwan to stay in the house her parents left her.

 Coincidentally, it turns out that the house that was left to Xinlei by her parents is Qin Lang's house.
 Xinlei tried to drive Qin Lang's family out of the house which infuriated his grandmother and wanted Xinlei out of the house since she can show no proof of ownership of the house.
 Knowing that Xinlei has nowhere else to go, Qin Lang lied to his grandmother saying that Xinlei is his girlfriend who is now penniless and homeless and plead to let her stay.
 The grandmother reluctantly lets her stay under the condition that she has to help with the household chores and she has to find a job and pay her rent for staying in the house.